-The implication to urban spatial organization is obvious.
+The implication of urban spatial organization is obvious.
 On an average speed of 190 miles per hour, a passenger who boards a high-speed train in Central China can reach any part of China proper (85 percent of the nation’s population) in less than four hours.

 The high-speed rail stations are also impressive.
 In November 2018, I visited the Shenzhen North station, the largest hub in southern China.

 With 11 platforms, the Shenzhen North Station allows 20 trains to enter and leave simultaneously.
-Currently 300 trains depart each day from this station.
+Currently, 300 trains depart each day from this station.

 Together, the concourse and shopping mall has 300,000 sq. ft, roughly five football fields.
-The service level of this modern station is comparable to those in Tokyo, Berlin and Vienna.
+The service level of this modern station is comparable to those in Tokyo, Berlin, and Vienna.
 The station is also an intermodal center, connecting to two municipal mass transit lines, a long-distance bus station, and a taxi cab station.

 However, high-speed rail is only one part of the rail system in China.
-The inter-city system which connects second and third tier cities has also been significantly upgraded.
+The inter-city system which connects second and third-tier cities has also been significantly upgraded.
 For example, I rode the Hexie train several times between Guangzhou and Shenzhen.
 Running at a speed of around 125 to 180 miles per hour on the traditional network, this frequent service provides good regional coverage.

 The third layer of the rail system is the municipal metro system that connects to major intercity rail stations inside the city, and eventually to high-speed rail stations at the periphery.
 Supplemented to this system is the local light rail system (usually running on elevated tracks).